If you visit Daufuskie Island, you will surely come across the "Scrap Iron" drink made and sold at Freeport Marina's Old Daufuskie Crab Company.

 It's a delicious and seemingly harmless concoction.
 But if you have two or more, you may find that your gyros have come uncaged when you stand up from the bar.

-The Scrap Iron has a legend that will now be included any time we are telling Stories from the Creek.
-It seems that the government stopped the oyster industry on Daufuskie due to pollution from the Savannah River spreading to the Daufuskie oyster grounds.
+The Scrap Iron legend is one of the great Stories from the Creek.
+It goes like this; the government stopped the oyster industry on Daufuskie, due to pollution from the Savannah River spreading to the Daufuskie oyster grounds.
 This put the Daufuskie islanders out of work, so they improvised and made 'shine in stills hidden in the Daufuskie woods.
 They moved this product by bateau to Savannah's clubs and bars, hidden under piles of scrap iron that they were purportedly selling here.
 Great "cover" story, aye?

 We came across another reference to "Scrap Iron" while reading "Once Upon An Island." by Elizabeth Carpenter Piechocinski.
 This reference, quoted from Walter "Cork" Shaaf," connects the dots between moonshine made in illicit stills by black men on Daufuskie and a little joint here on Whitemarsh Island where black men went to socialize and enjoy a cold drink.
 These black men would have been the sons and grandsons of slaves freed when Sherman came to town.
 After the civil war and into the early 1900s, they made up a large part of the island's population, having been given these lands by Special Field Order #15, and then having had it taken away from them again after President Lincoln's assassination.